adoptium/containers/ADDING_DISTROS.md

 - Distribution name and version
 - Justification for inclusion
 - LTS evidence
-- Expected community interest
+- Evidence of community interest
 - Preliminary compatibility assessment

 ### 4.2 Review Process

-Proposals are reviewed quarterly by a designated committee, including:
-- Initial feasibility assessment
-- Community consultation (via surveys and forums)
-- Final decision-making
+Proposals are reviewed by the Project Management Committee, with decisions documented in the approved minutes of the meeting and shared in the issue proposing the addition.

 ### 4.3 Implementation